-The Remote Digital Loopback test checks the performance of both the local and remote Model 1186s, and the communication link between them.
-In this test, any characters sent from the originating device to the remote unit will be returned (see Figure 12).
-Any data sent from the remote DTE wil be ignored.
+The Remote Digital Loopback test checks the performance of both the local and remote Models 1193, and the communication link between them.
+In this test, any characters sent from the originating device to the remote unit will be returned (see figure 12).
+Any data sent to the remote unit from the remote DTE wil be ignored.

 Figure 12.
-Remote Loopback Diagram
+Remote loopback diagram.